Ballpark prediction for the hadronic light-by-light contribution to the muon (g-2)_{\mu}: Quark-hadron duality estimate

 In our approach to the FF, we evaluate the systematic error by computing a second element on the PA sequence \cite{Masjuan:2009wy} and compare it with the result using Eq.~(\ref{P01}).
 The second element is:

-with five coefficients to be matched with $\Gamma_{\pi\rightarrow \gamma\gamma}$, the slope $a_{\pi}$, the curvature of the pion FF $b_{\pi}=1.06(26)\times 10^{-3}$ \cite{Masjuan:2009wy}, with $\chi$ in Eq.~(\ref{offshell}) and the first vector meson resonance $M_{\rho}=0.776(77)$ GeV (where the error in parenthesis is obtained with the {\it half-width rule} method which accounts effectively for $1/N_c$ corrections on meson masses when using PDG values in large-$N_c$ calculations~\cite{Masjuan:2012gc,Masjuan:2012sk,Masjuan:2013xta}).
-The results for the average momenta running in the quark loop in Fig.~\ref{fig:ql} using the approximant of Eq.~(\ref{P12}) are shown in Table \ref{tab:p01} where again the errors are due to the input ones.
-We assert that the quark masses produced using Eq.~(\ref{laporta}) from our average momenta are in excellent agreement with the constituent quark masses obtained in previous ballpark determinations of the HLBL~\cite{Pivovarov:2001mw,Erler:2006vu,Boughezal:2011vw} based on the experimental value of the HVP.
+with five coefficients to be matched with $\Gamma_{\pi^0\rightarrow \gamma\gamma}$, the slope $a_{\pi}$, the curvature of the pion FF $b_{\pi}=1.06(26)\times 10^{-3}$ \cite{Masjuan:2009wy}, with $\chi$ in Eq.~(\ref{offshell}) and the first vector meson resonance $M_{\rho}=0.776(77)$ GeV (where the error in parenthesis is obtained with the {\it half-width rule} method which accounts effectively for $1/N_c$ corrections on meson masses when using PDG values in large-$N_c$ calculations~\cite{Masjuan:2012gc,Masjuan:2012sk,Masjuan:2013xta}).
+Strictly speaking, one would need the third derivative of the form factor instead of the resonance mass to construct Eq.~(\ref{P12}).
+Its absence can be substitute by locating the pole to a given value but only for high enough elements on the PA sequence, not for the first one~\cite{Masjuan:2007ay}.

+The results for the average momenta running in the quark loop in Fig.~\ref{fig:ql} using the approximant of Eq.~(\ref{P12}) are shown in Table \ref{tab:p01}, second raw, where again the errors are due to the input ones.
+We assert that the quark masses produced using Fig.~(\ref{fig:DSE}) from our average momenta are in excellent agreement with the constituent quark masses obtained in previous ballpark determinations of the HLBL~\cite{Pivovarov:2001mw,Erler:2006vu,Boughezal:2011vw} based on the experimental value of the HVP.